Cycling and Exploring by Nha Trang Beach

 Cycling Tour in Nha Trang

-We crossed the Cai river and Xom Bong Island and paid a visit to the Carmel Thánh Tâm - Ngọc Thủy Monastery.
-We climbed the stairs around the monastery and took in the great view of the city from the top.
+We crossed the Cai River and Xom Bong Island and paid a visit to the Carmel Thánh Tâm - Ngọc Thủy Monastery.
+We climbed the stairs around the monastery and took in the fantastic view of the city from the top.

 We took a zig-zag route back to Annie’s Home Stay through the back streets of the city.
-This was a great way to explore Nha Trang and with the crazy traffic, it was quite exhilarating.
+This was a great way to explore Nha Trang, and with the crazy traffic, it was pretty exhilarating.

 The man and the wave.
 Nha Trang Beach in Vietnam.